 15+ years management and specialist experience from banking, mortgage industry and insurance in analytical roles in Finance, Marketing and Personal Lines.
-Currently working with strategy, sales, business development, project and people management as partner and partowner of Ecsact A/S - a small analytics consultancy.
+Currently working with data management, analysis, strategy, sales, business development, project and people management in an analytics consultancy.

 I am happy to volunteer!
 I have a more "classical" background in mathematical statistics, and I have followed the distribution of artificial intelligence with great interest and curiosity; also because, I feel, that the actual application and real life-value of AI-implementations often drowns in technical aspects.
 So what is actually delivered is more the Data Scientists "wet dream" rather than something, that works in real life.

 If you are interested, feel free to contact me.